MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

     /// returned will be null.
     interface ICoreWebView2WebResourceResponseReceivedEventArgs : IUnknown
     {
         /// Web resource request object.
-Any modifications to this object will be ignored.
+Modifications to this object have no effect
+        /// on how the request is processed as it has already been sent.
         [propget] HRESULT Request([out, retval] ICoreWebView2WebResourceRequest** request);
         /// Web resource response object.
-Any modifications to this object
+Modifications to this object have no effect
-        /// will be ignored.
+        /// on how the response is processed.
         [propget] HRESULT Response([out, retval] ICoreWebView2WebResourceResponse** response);

         /// Async method to ensure that the Content property of the response contains the actual response body content.